 These were all traditional masculine tasks performed by the male Pharaoh.
-But here Hatshepsut—a woman—was claiming these duties, and all that before she was officially king.
+But here Hatshepsut—a woman—was claiming these duties and all that before she was officially king.
 She knew how people in Egypt thought.

-As her image became more and more Kingly, Hatshepsut made sure to inform her people that Amun himself had personally chosen her to rule.
+As her image became more and more kingly, Hatshepsut made sure to inform her people that Amun himself had personally chosen her to rule.

 In the ancient world, having a woman at the top of the political pyramid was practically impossible.
-But against all odds, sometime around seventh year of Thutmose III’s reign, the impossible happened.
-Hatshepsut was crowned as king.
+But against all odds, sometime around the seventh year of Thutmose III’s reign, the impossible happened.
+Hatshepsut was crowned king.
 Her title had finally caught up to what she was already doing.

 From the age of 12 to 20, she had positioned herself as queen, then regent, and now Pharaoh.
 Hatshepsut was already running Egypt’s day-to-day business.
 She was already building temples, collecting taxes, commanding governors, and crushing rebellions.

 Hatshepsut’s kingship provides us with the ultimate case of merit over ambition.
-Doing Kingly things made Hatshepsut king.
+Doing kingly things made Hatshepsut king.
 To publicise her coronation, she erected two massive obelisks at Karnak Temple, at the time the tallest in the world.

-In the ancient world the creation of an obelisk was a miracle, something only someone ordained by the gods could achieve and Hatshepsut built these things like crazy, one of which still stands and another which was unfinished can still be seen trapped in the Earth.
+In the ancient world, the creation of an obelisk was a miracle, something only someone ordained by the gods could achieve and Hatshepsut built these things like crazy, one of which still stands and another which was unfinished can still be seen trapped in the Earth.

 She erected more pairs of red granite obelisks in Karnak Temple than any known Egyptian king.
-All of them partly covered with electrum.
+All of them are partly covered with electrum.
 So that when the sun hit them at the right angle they would light up and appear to capture the energy of the Sun itself.

 In order to further prove the Gods trusted her, Hatshepsut decided to send men to the uncharted land of Punt on a dangerous expedition.
-Punt was located far to the southeast of Egypt, probably somewhere in modern-day Somalia, Djibouti, or Eritrea.
+Punt was located far to the southeast of Egypt, probably somewhere in modern-day Somalia, Djibouti or Eritrea.
 All previous expeditions to Punt had only been completed by the greatest of kings.

 For two years they waited for news of the expedition’s return.
-Then in ninth year of her reign they returned with shiploads of incense, precious ebony, exotic materials, and myrrh.
+Then in the ninth year of her reign, they returned with shiploads of incense, precious ebony, exotic materials, and myrrh.
 In the minds of the Egyptians, the entire Punt voyage would have failed if she wasn’t meant to be king.